Bryant's HR in 8th gives Cubs wild 12-11 win over Giants | New Country 923

 Bryant’s HR in 8th gives Cubs wild 12-11 win over Giants

-CHICAGO (AP) — Kris Bryant hit a go-ahead, two-run homer in the eighth inning to give the Chicago Cubs a 12-11 comeback victory over the San Francisco Giants in a wild, back-and-forth game Wednesday night at Wrigley Field.
+Bryant hit a go-ahead, two-run homer in the eighth inning to give the Cubs a 12-11 comeback victory over the San Francisco Giants in a wild, back-and-forth game Wednesday night at Wrigley Field.

+“This is one of those games where you don’t feel like you’re going to win because you’re taking a lead and giving it back,” Bryant said.
+“But we came out on top, and definitely some good momentum here.”

-Nicholas Castellanos and Kyle Schwarber also connected for Chicago, which has won four straight despite losing leads twice in the last four innings.
+Nicholas Castellanos and Kyle Schwarber also connected for Chicago, which has won four straight.
 The Cubs moved back into first place in the NL Central by a half-game over St. Louis, which lost to Milwaukee in a rain-shortened game.

-Castellanos, who went 4 for 5, has homered in three straight games for the second time in his career — he also did it with Detroit in 2016 — and has nine in 19 games since being acquired in a trade before the July 31 deadline.
+Castellanos, who went 4 for 5, has homered in three consecutive games for the second time in his career — he also did it with Detroit in 2016 — and has eight in 19 games since being acquired in a trade before the July 31 deadline.
 He is batting .392 (31 for 79) with the Cubs.

-Evan Longoria, Mike Yastrzemski, Stephen Vogt and Kevin Pillar homered for San Francisco, which has dropped three straight.
+Evan Longoria, Mike Yastrzemski, Stephen Vogt and Kevin Pillar homered for San Francisco, which has dropped three in a row.

 Castellanos led off the eighth with an infield single to set the stage for Bryant, who stroked a 1-1 pitch from Reyes Moronta (3-7) into the left field bleachers.

-Brandon Kintzler (3-2) pitched a scoreless eighth for the win and Craig Kimbrel worked a 1-2-3 ninth for his 11th save.
+Brandon Kintzler (3-2) pitched a scoreless inning and Craig Kimbrel worked a 1-2-3 ninth for his 11th save.

+“That’s a tough one for us,” Giants manager Bruce Bochy said.
+“You get that many runs, that kind of production … those are games that we’ve been winning, and this one got away from us.”

 Cubs starter Yu Darvish tossed seven sharp innings against Philadelphia in his last outing and left with a 5-0 lead.
 But the bullpen blew the big advantage, leaving the right-hander with a no-decision.